depeperwinkel

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of this Szechuan pepper, is the tingling you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool. γ sanshool and α hidroxy sanshool are mainly responsible for the anesthetic effect.
-The amount of α-hidroxy-sanshool in the berries can amount to (more than) 50 ‰ of the dry weight, of γ sanshool around 5 ‰.
+Characteristic of all Zanthoxylum peppers, and therefore also of this Szechuan pepper, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese sanshō.
+The pungency is caused by the amides in the peel of the fruit: α-, β-, γ- and δ-sanshool, α hidroxy sanshool and β-hidroxy sanshool.
+The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
+The amount of α-hidroxy-sanshool in the berries can amount to (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.

 The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
-One single berry is enough to experience that!
-This somatosensation, stimulation by touch, has been used as an anesthetic in traditional medicine in Asia for centuries.
+A single berry is enough to experience that!
+This somatosensation, stimulation by touch, has been used for centuries as an anaesthetic in traditional medicine in Asia.
 The effect is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the pungency sensation of capsaicin, the pungent substance in chili peppers, but also with menthol and mustard oil.
+Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the sharpness experience of capsaicin, the sharp substance in chili pepper, but also with menthol and mustard oil.

 Smell and taste

-- sabinene, responsible for the woody, camphoraceous flavor of black pepper, among others
+- sabinene, responsible for the woody, camphor-like taste of black pepper, among other things

 - β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,

-- germacrene D, spicy and woody,
+- germacreen D, spicy and woody,

 - β-caryophyllene, sweet spicy and woody